DethAriel/ng-recaptcha/.github/ISSUE_TEMPLATE/lib-bug-report.md

+---
+name: ng-recaptcha angular issue
+about: Report an issue with the ng-recaptcha angular library

+---

 ### Summary

-I'm submitting a: <!-- insert 'x' where appropriate -->
+I'm submitting a: <!-- replace '[ ]' with '[x]' where appropriate -->
 - [ ] bug report
 - [ ] feature request
-- [ ] question / support request
+- [ ] question / support request <!-- Are you sure `ng-recaptcha` isthe right place for your request?
+Consider submitting an issue to this project instead: https://github.com/google/recaptcha -->
 - [ ] other

 ### Description